 Thirteenth station Jesus is taken down from the cross The body of Jesus falls to one side and is gently supported by John.
 The head and arm of Jesus flops down on the other side over the shoulders of Mary who holds his hand.
-The dead weight of his lifeless body is gently upheld in a circle of love.
+The deadweight of his lifeless body is gently upheld in a circle of love.
 (Short silence) From the time of his arrest Jesus was handed over to his enemies, the soldiers, the Sanhedrin, Pilate, those who mocked him, those who nailed him to the cross and those who tormented him there.
-He was handed over put in their power.
+He was handed over and put in their power.
 But now, dead, his body was in the hands of those who loved him, those who had listened to him, trusted him, followed him.
 It was they who now handled his body with tender care as they took it down from the cross.
 Already of course he had given something of himself to his friends.
 He had chosen twelve specially to share in his ministry, three in particular, Peter, James and John, who had seen him transfigured and been with him in Gethsemane.
 He had been close to the women who ministered to him.
 Then, on his last night with them he broke bread and shared his very self, to be broken on the cross.
 Later, he was to give his self to them in a new way.
 He was to breathe on them and give them his spirit, that they might be formed into a new community.
 But now, through the tears of their grief, his loved physical body was all they could see.
 Now was the time of loss, of lamentation.
+But he is still given to them in a circle of love.
+The rounded shoulders and arm of Jesus circle round Mary into his other arm and the embrace of the loving disciple.
+The body of Jesus is swaying into his for support.
+There is a circle of love, the living Jesus himself, who is put in our hands and hearts to be carried by us.